-As of October 2017, there were approximately 3,642 connections in the CoLV's water service area.
-Based on the 2015 Texas State Data Center calculations, there are 1.9 persons per household in this service area, so the September 2017 estimated population is 7,065.
-The projected population at full build out is estimated to be approximately 40,000 persons, or 17,334 additional connections.
-The population is expected to grow at 5.4% per year until 2022 and when the growth rate increases to 8.0% per year with full build out projected in 2040.
+As of December 2022, there were approximately 5,500 connections in the CoLV's water service area.
+Based on the assumed average of 2.6 persons per household in this service area based on 2020 census data, and the total number of service addresses equal to 5,400, the December 2022 estimated population is 13,500.
+The projected population at full build out is estimated to be approximately 40,000 persons, or 10,500 additional connections.
+The population is expected to grow at an average rate of 5.0% per year until full build out around 2044.

 Table 1 in Appendix A provides information on monthly purchased water use data for the past five years.
-The 5 year average monthly purchased water use was 118.388 AF.
-The five year average purchased water loss was 12%.
-The five year peak for monthly purchased water use was 157.505 AF.
+The 5 year average monthly purchased water use was 124.06 AF.
+The five year average purchased water loss has been between 5% - 10%.
+The five year peak for monthly purchased water use was 205.35 AF.
+These numbers were calculated by using the total volume of treated water produced at both Water Treatment Facilities.

-Table 2 in Appendix A shows residential water use for the past five years as 88.731 total residential gallons per capita per day (RGPCD) and 188.555 purchased water gallons per capita per day (GPCD).
+Table 2 in Appendix A shows an average water use for the past five years as 81.5 gallons per person per day (RGPCD) and 112.5 purchased water gallons per capita per day (GPCD).